vadim0x60/evestop/README.md

 ```

 And start optimizing your favourite variable with your favourite optimization algorithm.
 At every iteration you should call `eve.register(measurement)`, then check `eve.proceed` attribute.
-If early stopping is called for, it will be `False`
+If early stopping is called for, it will be `False`.
+See `examples` for more information.